Franquet's epauletted fruit bat: Reproduction

 In Uganda, Franquet's bat has been recorded as having two breeding seasons in a year, timed to coincide the births with the advent of the two rainy seasons prevalent in those regions.
 The gestation period lasts for five to six months.
 In the first breeding season implantation takes place in April and birth in September while in the second breeding season implantation takes place in late September and birth in late February.
 At birth the young are 20 g in weight.
 Studies in Congo, Zaire and Ivory Coast indicate similar patterns of reproduction in these areas too.

 Disease vector

 Franquet's epauletted fruit bat is one of three species of African fruit bat, of which all are part of the diet of humans within Gabon and Congo, found to have Ebolavirus antibodies in their serum.
 Viral RNA has also been isolated on at least one occasion.
 It is not known whether these species are incidental hosts or a reservoir of Ebolavirus infection for humans and other terrestrial mammals.

 Conservation status

 Franquet's fruit bat is widely spread, has a large population, and present in many protected areas.
 It has been given a status of "Least Concern".
 The species is adaptable and no direct conservation measures are thought to be necessary at present.

+Predation

+Carnivorous birds and snakes likely prey on Franquet’s epauletted fruit bats.
+It is also present in the bushmeat trade.